Perturbation-theory informed integrators for cosmological simulations: Perturbation-theory informed integration schemes

 a $\mPi$-integrator.
 Here, $p(\Delta D, D_n)$ and $q(\Delta D, D_n)$ are functions that may explicitly depend on the growth factor $D_n$ at the beginning of the timestep and the timestep size $\Delta D$. \end{definition}

 As a straightforward extension, one could consider a more general intermediate point rather than $D_{n+\nicefrac{1}{2}} = D_n + \Delta D / 2$, but this will not change the fundamental properties of the methods.
+While the definition of $\mPi$-integrators is independent of the number of spatial dimensions, it is worthwhile to study their behaviour in the one-dimensional case.
+In that case, a basic desideratum (which is however not satisfied for the standard symplectic leapfrog integrator, see below) is that they exactly follow the Zel'dovich solution before shell-crossing (when it is exact).
+We emphasise again that in the multidimensional case, the Zel'dovich trajectory is only a first-order approximation, and the exact solution prior to shell-crossing is described by infinitely many terms in the LPT series expansion.
+However, also then, one would expect that an integrator that correctly captures planar-wave collapse (i.e.\ the collapse along a single axis) as described by the Zel'dovich approximation improves the performance on large scales.

-Note that we fixed the form of the drift in order to ensure that a particle lying on the Zel'dovich trajectory at $D_n$ will continue moving on the straight Zel'dovich trajectory to $D_{n+\nicefrac{1}{2}}$.
+Motivated by this reasoning, we fixed the form of the drift in Eqs.~\eqref{eq:pi_integrator} in order to ensure that a particle lying on the Zel'dovich trajectory at $D_n$ will continue moving on the straight Zel'dovich trajectory to $D_{n+\nicefrac{1}{2}}$.
 For the kick, however, we introduced two degrees of freedom.
-It is now an interesting question how the functions $p$ and $q$ need to be chosen such that the numerical integrator exactly follows the Zel'dovich trajectory in the one-dimensional case before shell-crossing (when it is exact).
-In order to answer this question, we define the following property of $\mPi$-integrators: \begin{definition}[Zel'dovich consistency] We call a $\mPi$-integrator \emph{Zel'dovich consistent} if it exactly produces the analytic solution of Eq.~\eqref{eq:eqs_of_motion} (supplemented with Poisson's equation \eqref{eq:poisson}) in 1D prior to shell-crossing, independent of the number of timesteps (and in particular with a single timestep). \end{definition} It turns out that there is a simple relation between $p$ and $q$ that needs to be satisfied for Zel'dovich consistency:
+It is now an interesting question how the functions $p$ and $q$ need to be chosen to this aim.
+In order to answer this question, we define the following property of $\mPi$-integrators: \begin{definition}[Zel'dovich consistency] We call a $\mPi$-integrator \emph{Zel'dovich consistent} if it exactly produces the analytic solution of Eq.~\eqref{eq:eqs_of_motion} (supplemented with Poisson's equation \eqref{eq:poisson}) in 1D prior to shell-crossing, independent of the number of timesteps (and in particular with a single timestep). \end{definition} In the multidimensional case, the trajectories of $\mPi$-integrators do not exactly align with LPT at any order, as infinitely many LPT terms are excited in the computation of the Eulerian acceleration.
+Therefore, the requirement of Zel’dovich consistency is based entirely on the one-dimensional case, but all $\mPi$-integrators can be used in any number of dimensions without modifications.
+It turns out that there is a simple relation between $p$ and $q$ that needs to be satisfied for Zel'dovich consistency:

 \begin{proposition}[Characterisation of Zel'dovich consistency] A $\mPi$-integrator is Zel'dovich consistent if and only if $p(\Delta D, D_n)$ and $q(\Delta D, D_n)$ satisfy the following relation: